+100%-

 • Higher ventricular lactate levels in the brain (p<.07)

-Than the patients with mood disorders.
-It was remarkable to see ME/CFS patients without mood disorders racking up more severe results on brain dysfunction that patients with ME/CFS but there we were.
-Not only did they have more central nervous system abnomalities but they were worse functionally, as well, which should have lead to, …a great incidence of mood disorders…but the evidence suggested not.
-In fact, one wonders if the suggests this was a mood disorder resistant group.
+–than the patients with mood disorders, it was remarkable to see ME/CFS patients without mood disorders racking up more severe results on brain dysfunction than patients with ME/CFS, but there we were.
+Not only did they have more central nervous system abnormalities, but they were worse functionally, as well, which should have led to, …a great incidence of mood disorders…but the evidence suggested not.
+In fact, one wonders if this suggests this was a mood disorder-resistant group.

 The Fibromyalgia Connection